Władysław Żmuda (born 1954): International career

 Żmuda played for the Poland national team, for which he earned 91 caps and scored 2 goals.

 He was a participant at four FIFA World Cups, the first in 1974, where Poland reached third place.
 He received the FIFA Young Player Award at the tournament.

-He played a total of 21 matches at the World Cup finals, the third-most ever, tied with Uwe Seeler and Diego Maradona and behind only Lothar Matthäus, Paolo Maldini, Miroslav Klose and Lionel Messi.
-His four tournaments, in 1974, 1978, 1982 and 1986, place him fourth in the all-time rankings behind Messi, Cristiano Ronaldo, Antonio Carbajal and Matthäus and level with legends of the game, such as Pelé, Maradona and Gianni Rivera.
+He played a total of 21 matches at the World Cup finals, the sixth-most ever, tied with Uwe Seeler and Diego Maradona and behind only Lionel Messi, Lothar Matthäus, Miroslav Klose, Paolo Maldini and Cristiano Ronaldo.
+Being a part of Polands squad for four tournaments, in 1974, 1978, 1982 and 1986, place him joint seventh in the all-time rankings regarding players who played in the most World Cup tournaments.

 He was also a participant at the 1976 Summer Olympics, where Poland won the silver medal.